 The era of the virtual factotum and the end of advertising as we know it

-Advertisers of all eras, myself included, always have the same goal: to introduce you to a product or service.
+Advertisers of all ages, myself included, always have the same goal: to introduce you to a product or service.
 And let you know it well, to convince you to buy it.
-This is why advertising has always enhanced the advantages: "buy this®, it will make you beautiful!" or "That®: for exclusive people".
+This is why advertising has always extolled the advantages: "buy This®, it will make you beautiful!" or “That®: for exclusive people”.
 The future of advertising could be very different, however.

 But what happens when we are no longer making the purchasing decisions?
 This is what we will see when we are helped by a virtual factotum that will act as our Shopping Assistant.

-Imagine a future in which we will simply say: "Hey GINO (the name is random), buy me a toothpaste".
-Does GINO watch TV?
-Did he see a commercial for toothpaste?
+Imagine a future in which we simply say: “Hey GINO (the name is random), buy me some toothpaste”.
+GINO watches TV?
+Did he see a toothpaste advertisement?
 Obviously not.

 In a nanosecond, GINO considers the molecular formulations of all available toothpastes, their costs, customer feedback and then makes a purchase.